AMC Cavalier: Innovations

+Project Europa

+American Motors was working to expand sales and operations overseas.
+In 1967, Dick Teague, proposed "Project Europa," an initiative to adapt the Cavalier concept into a compact, front-wheel-drive "world car" for international markets.
+Intended to address European tax structures and road conditions that rendered conventional U.S. models like the Rambler Classic and Rebel, which Renault assembled from Knock-down kits in Belgium, that were large and costly E segment executive cars.

+The project utilized the compact-sized Cavalier's component interchangeability — including diagonal door swapping and shared body stampings — to reduce tooling costs by an estimated 35%.
+The car idea incorporated front-wheel drive to eliminate the center tunnel, making the "Europa" a six-passenger vehicle.
+The proposal also called for locally sourced 75-120 CID four-cylinder powertrains supplied by Renault, Lancia, or Triumph.
+Teague's proposal envisioned assembly by European contract manufacturers, such as Vignale and Farina.
+Moreover, Officine Stampaggi Industriali (OSI) provided an unofficial quote of $3.5 million for tooling, fixtures, and other costs.
+They could produce 25,000 to 100,000 units annually.
+The cars could also be imported to the United States for additional sales.
+Although evaluated by AMC management as a low-cost method to expand overseas manufacturing and to have a small car to meet the gas crises of the 1970s, the "Project Europa" was not pursued.

 Legacy

 According to Robert B. Evans, chairman of the automaker at the time, the Cavalier toured the auto show circuit to "help restore public confidence in AMC, where sales have sagged."

 "The styling of this car totally works when contrasted with the other similarly sized offerings" during the mid-1960s that included the Chevrolet Corvair and the Ford Falcon.

 Except for the short hood giving it equal-length front and rear decks, many of the Cavalier's styling touches found their way into the AMC Hornet that was introduced for the 1970 model year.
 The Hornet was also designed under the direction of Richard A. Teague.
-"The Cavalier's strong horizontal lines, flat surfaces, minimal overhangs and blockish face were all visual hints to the 1970 AMC Hornet compact."
+"The Cavalier's strong horizontal lines, flat surfaces, minimal overhangs, and blockish face were all visual hints to the 1970 AMC Hornet compact."
 Although the production Hornets did not use interchangeable body parts, its front and rear bumpers were made from the same stamping.

 A coupe version of the Cavalier was also part of the "Project IV" concept tour, but was designed without parts swapping.
-This companion model, called the "Vixen" also forecast the 1970 Hornet appearance "in its simple blunt "face," dual headlamps, long-hood/short-deck profile, and flared wheel openings."
+This companion model, called the "Vixen," also forecast the 1970 Hornet appearance "in its simple, blunt "face," dual headlamps, long-hood/short-deck profile, and flared wheel openings."

 Teague took the exact opposite of the Cavalier's symmetrical design for the 1973 "Hornet GT" concept car.
 This car featured differently styled sides and pillars to test ways of improving both visibility and roof strength, as well as gaining more interior space.